Virginia Institute of Marine Science

 Bass Morone-Saxatilis; Striped Bass; Skin Ulcers; Sp-Nov.; Marinum; Aphanomyces; Mortality; Evolution; Infection; Menhaden

-Gauthier, DT; Reece, KS; Xiao, J; Rhodes, MW; Kator, HI; Latour, RJ; Bonzek, Chris F.; Hoenig, JM; and Vogelbein, WK, Quantitative PCR Assay for Mycobacterium pseudoshottsii and Mycobacterium shottsii and Application to Environmental Samples and Fishes from the Chesapeake Bay (2010).
+Gauthier, DT; Reece, Kimberly S.; Xiao, J; Rhodes, MW; Kator, HI; Latour, RJ; Bonzek, C F.; Hoenig, J; and Vogelbein, W. K., Quantitative PCR Assay for Mycobacterium pseudoshottsii and Mycobacterium shottsii and Application to Environmental Samples and Fishes from the Chesapeake Bay (2010).
 Applied And Environmental Microbiology, 76(18), 6171-6179.